LESSON GROUP 2 PART 1

 It may seem that a hairless dog wouldn’t require a bath, however, they do.
 Their skin needs constant care.
 Hairless dogs are prone to blackheads.
 If they are washed regularly in a clarifying or medicated shampoo containing salicylic acid, the blackheads can be diminished.
 Even though they do tend to get blackheads, it is still important to use conditioner to condition the skin and the areas of hair on their bodies.
 It is also beneficial to apply a light coat of argan or coconut oil to their skin after a bath.

 DRYING PROCEDURE BY COAT TYPE

 Properly drying a dog is one of the most important steps in the grooming process.
 Unless a dog has a very adverse reaction to being dried or is one of the handful of breeds that don’t require force drying (such as corded breeds,) they should be completely dried before grooming.

 Move slowly and methodically when drying dogs.
 Rapidly moving the dryer all over the dog creates a LOT of excess noise that can bother the dog being dried.
 It also just moves water all over the dog rather than removing it and will increase the drying time.

-When using a high velocity dryer to dry a dog with long hair you will need to be careful to avoid creating knots with the dryer.
+When using a high-velocity dryer to dry a dog with long hair you will need to avoid creating knots with the dryer.
 If you get the dryer too close the hair can whip over and become tangled.
 A good rule of thumb is the dryer is kept about the length of double the length of coat you are drying away from the hair.